 Any such Tranche Write-down Amounts will be allocated, in the case of each Class, after allocation of the Senior Reduction Amount and Subordinate Reduction Amount.
-Any such Tranche Write-down Amounts allocated to reduce the Class Notional Amount of a Reference Tranche will result in a corresponding reduction in the Class

-Principal Balance of the related Class of Notes, in each case, until the aggregate Tranche Write-down Amounts allocated to each such Reference Tranche reduces its Class Notional Amount to zero.
+Any such Tranche Write-down Amounts allocated to reduce the Class Notional Amount of a Reference Tranche will result in a corresponding reduction in the Class Principal Balance of the related Class of Notes, in each case, until the aggregate Tranche Write-down Amounts allocated to each such Reference Tranche reduces its Class Notional Amount to zero.
 As such:

-- because the Class 1B-2 Reference Tranche is subordinate to the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A and Class 1B-1B Reference Tranches, the Class 1B-2 Notes will be more sensitive than the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A and Class 1B-1B Notes to Tranche Write-down Amounts after the Class Notional Amount of the Class 1B-3H Reference Tranche is reduced to zero; - because the Class 1B-1B Reference Tranche is subordinate to the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C and Class 1B-1A Reference Tranches, the Class 1B-1B Notes will be more sensitive than the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C and Class 1B-1A Notes to Tranche Write-down Amounts after the Class Notional Amount of the Class 1B-3H and Class 1B-2 Reference Tranches are reduced to zero; - because the Class 1B-1A Reference Tranche is subordinate to the Class 1M-1, Class 1M-2A, Class 1M-2B and Class 1M-2C Reference Tranches, the Class 1B-1A Notes will be more sensitive than the Class 1M-1, Class 1M-2A, Class 1M-2B and Class 1M-2C Notes to Tranche Write-down Amounts after the Class Notional Amount of the Class 1B-3H, Class 1B-2 and Class 1B-1B Reference Tranches are reduced to zero; - because the Class 1M-2C Reference Tranche is subordinate to the Class 1M-1, Class 1M-2A and Class 1M-2B Reference Tranches, the Class 1M-2C Notes will be more sensitive than the Class 1M-1, Class 1M-2A and Class 1M-2B Notes to Tranche Write-down Amounts after the Class Notional Amounts of the Class 1B-3H, Class 1B-2, Class 1B-1B and Class 1B-1A Reference Tranches are reduced to zero; - because the Class 1M-2B Reference Tranche is subordinate to the Class 1M-1 and Class 1M-2A Reference Tranches, the Class 1M-2B Notes will be more sensitive than the Class 1M-1 and Class 1M-2A Notes to Tranche Write-down Amounts after the Class Notional Amounts of the Class 1B-3H, Class 1B-1B, Class 1B-1A and Class 1M-2C Reference Tranches are reduced to zero; and - because the Class 1M-2A Reference Tranche is subordinate to the Class 1M-1 Reference Tranche, the Class 1M-2A Notes will be more sensitive than the Class 1M-1 Notes to Tranche Write-down Amounts after the Class Notional Amounts of the Class 1B-3H, Class 1B-2, Class 1B-1B, Class 1B-1A, Class 1M-2C and Class 1M-2B Reference Tranches are reduced to zero.
+- because the Class 1B-1B Reference Tranche is subordinate to the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C and Class 1B-1A Reference Tranches, the Class 1B-1B Notes will be more sensitive than the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C and Class 1B-1A Notes to Tranche Write-down Amounts after the Class Notional Amounts of the Class 1B-3H and Class 1B-2H Reference Tranches are reduced to zero; - because the Class 1B-1A Reference Tranche is subordinate to the Class 1M-1, Class 1M-2A, Class 1M-2B and Class 1M-2C Reference Tranches, the Class 1B-1A Notes will be more sensitive than the Class 1M-1, Class 1M-2A, Class 1M-2B and Class 1M-2C Notes to Tranche Write-down Amounts after the Class Notional Amounts of the Class 1B-3H, Class 1B-2H and Class 1B-1B Reference Tranches are reduced to zero; - because the Class 1M-2C Reference Tranche is subordinate to the Class 1M-1, Class 1M-2A and Class 1M-2B Reference Tranches, the Class 1M-2C Notes will be more sensitive than the Class 1M-1, Class 1M-2A and Class 1M-2B Notes to Tranche Write-down Amounts after the Class Notional Amounts of the Class 1B-3H, Class 1B-2H, Class 1B-1B and Class 1B-1A Reference Tranches are reduced to zero; - because the Class 1M-2B Reference Tranche is subordinate to the Class 1M-1 and Class 1M-2A Reference Tranches, the Class 1M-2B Notes will be more sensitive than the Class 1M-1 and Class 1M-2A Notes to Tranche Write-down Amounts after the Class Notional Amounts of the Class 1B-3H, Class 1B-2H, Class 1B-1B, Class 1B-1A and Class 1M-2C Reference Tranches are reduced to zero; and - because the Class 1M-2A Reference Tranche is subordinate to the Class 1M-1 Reference Tranche, the Class 1M-2A Notes will be more sensitive than the Class 1M-1 Notes to Tranche Write-down Amounts after the Class Notional Amounts of the Class 1B-3H, Class 1B-2H, Class 1B-1B, Class 1B-1A, Class 1M-2C and Class 1M-2B Reference Tranches are reduced to zero.